GEO-IASS/code_review_tsuruoka/README.md

 ### Hash implementation

 By default, pre-processor instructions in `maxent.h` call the header `ext/hash_map`.
 This implementation of hash table was [one the first largely used](https://en.wikipedia.org/wiki/Unordered_associative_containers_%28C%2B%2B%29#History).
-However, this is now depreciated.
+However, this is now deprecated.
 Thus, compiling the project using this kind of hash lead to a warning with a C++11 compiler.
 As indicated in the source, the best way to skip the warning is to comment the macro which defines `USE_HASH_MAP`.

 ```C++
 #define USE_HASH_MAP  // if you encounter errors with hash, try commenting out this line.  (the program will be a bit slower, though)